-REPLY: There was no fire where Amber was.
-Hurst (?) and Grann for the defense.
+REPLY: There was no fire where Amber was, ever.
+Hurst (?) and Grann (Zwick?) for the defense.

 Neither Hurst nor Grann has evidence that Willingham did not set the fire and murder his children.
 Period.

 Willingham's confession is the closest Willingham could get to admitting he murdered his children.
 He didn't try to save them.
 He made up why he had burns.
 Amber, Willingham's two year old, only had burned feet.
 She was found in a different room than the twins.
-She was in the master bedroom with Willingham when she "woke" him because of the fire.
+She was in the master bedroom with Willingham when she "woke" him because of the fire, as told by . . .
+Todd Willingham.
 Willingham had the opportunity to grab Amber and take her out of the house, with him.
 If we use Grann's speculation, maybe Amber passed out in Willingham's bedroom, with her dad, and he just left her there.
 Remember, the only reason Willingham gave, that he left Amber, was that he told Amber to get out, as Willingham tried to save the twins - he was crawling on his hands and knees to get the twins.

-But, we know he lied.
+But, we know Willingham lied.
 He never did that.

 He simply abandoned Amber in the fire, along with the twins.
 Why?
 Maybe because he had no intention of saving them.
 Maybe, his intent was to murder them.

 Amber was found, un-burned, except for her feet, in the master bedroom, alive.
 She later died of smoke inhalation.
 The fire never entered the master bedroom or the back of the house.